Maternal-Fetal Medicine Education

 Throughout the fellowship, each fellow sees patients in their own weekly half-day continuity clinic in the Center for Perinatal Care.

 - Adult GI

 - Perinatal pathology

-Fellows attend the weekly Perinatal Conference, a multidisciplinary clinical conference jointly-conducted by the Divisions of Maternal-Fetal Medicine and Neonatology faculty.
+Fellows attend the weekly Perinatal Conference, a multidisciplinary clinical conference jointly conducted by the Divisions of Maternal-Fetal Medicine and Neonatology faculty.
 UW subspecialists will also lecture on maternal, fetal, and neonatal physiology.
-An obstetric seminar series is presented regularly by obstetric residents and MFM fellows.
+There is a weekly didactic lecture series for the MFM fellows presented by MFM faculty and several guest faculty speakers from other departments throughout UW.
 Through these conferences and seminars, in addition to a combination of specific clinical rotations and direct patient-care experiences, the fellows develop expertise in all areas of MFM.

-In order to tailor research experience to meet the strengths and interests of every fellow, the fellowship program offers an individualized path toward the desired outcome at graduation.
+In order to tailor the research experience to meet the strengths and interests of every fellow, the fellowship program offers an individualized path toward the desired thesis at graduation.

-As per ABOG's requirement, half of our fellowship training period is devoted to research; the clinical rotations are generally divided into multiple one-, two-, or three-month blocks.
-The fellows’ research training includes developing speaking and writing skills, guidance in hypothesis generation, and study design and data analysis, in addition to performing the research itself.
+As per ABOG's requirement, at least 12 months of our fellowship training period is devoted to research.
+Research time is protected, and the fellows’ research training includes developing speaking and writing skills, guidance in hypothesis generation, and study design and data analysis, in addition to performing the research itself.
 The experience is designed to assist the fellows in launching an independent, investigative career.

 Fellows play an active role in medical student and resident education in the Department of Ob-Gyn.